What Is Cerebral Palsy?

 Cerebral palsy treatments can include:

 - Physical therapy to stretch tight muscles and help prevent deformities.
-A cerebral palsy physical therapist can also train your older child to use adaptive equipment, which includes everything from cerebral palsy wheelchairs to adapting the sink and toilet to their needs.
+A cerebral palsy physical therapist can also train your older child to use adaptive equipment, including cerebral palsy wheelchairs and adaptations to the sink and toilet to meet their needs.

 - Medications such as muscle relaxants help to loosen up stiff and contracted muscles.
 Children who experience seizures might need anticonvulsant medications to treat them.